How to Become a DANB-Certified Dental Assistant

 Certified dental assistants are a critical component of an efficient dentist’s office.
-Without these knowledgeable professionals, dentists would not be able to do their important work.
-Certified dental assistants (CDAs) offer chairside support on industry equipment, as well as surgical and procedural assistance with fillings, extractions, and crowns.
-Responsibilities also include patient care, laboratory testing, and administrative duties such as scheduling and bill processing.
-In the United States, there is only one way to earn a dental assisting certification: through the Dental Assisting National Board (DANB).
+Without these knowledgeable professionals, dentists could not do their essential work.
+Certified dental assistants (CDAs) offer chairside support on industry equipment and surgical and procedural assistance with fillings, extractions, and crowns.
+Responsibilities include patient care, laboratory testing, and administrative duties such as scheduling and bill processing.
+One way to earn a dental assisting certification in the United States is through the Dental Assisting National Board (DANB).

 - National Entry Level Dental Assistant (NELDA)

 - Certified Restorative Functions Dental Assistant (CRFDA) certification

 The Bureau of Labor Statistics (BLS) predicts the field will add 30,100 jobs between 2021 and 2031.
 The most common level of education for CDAs is postsecondary nondegree, typically an associate’s degree.
 It should be noted that those who go on to become CDAs are professionals who often hold a two-year dental hygienist degree at a minimum.

 Keep reading to learn more about how you can become a certified dental assistant, including information about education, career pathways, industry certifications, and specialization.
 Please note that no two states have precisely the same requirements for licensure or certification, and only 39 require certification through the DANB.
 This piece covers the three eligibility pathways for dental assistant certification outlined by DANB, going into detail about further requirements below.
 CODA, the Commission on Dental Accreditation, oversees accreditation, curriculum, and compliance for educational programs in the United States.

 Step-by-Step Guide to Becoming a DANB-Certified Dental Assistant (CDA)

 Step 1: Graduate from high school (four years)